Eye cancer

 Surgery

-Your surgeon will remove the cancer alone or with part of or all the eye.
+Your surgeon will remove the cancer only or with part or all of your eye.
 This depends on how big the tumour is and where it is.
-Removing the whole eye is called enucleation.
+Removing your whole eye is called enucleation.
 Your surgeon will only do this if the tumour is large.

 After surgery